KO112/KO/README.md

 To-Do List:

+- Check if client can run on own computer, check address of client on server, check if running server from own computer works
+- Add hash to GLM Helper (based on sorted formula?)
 - Create sample data, names from mtcars
-- Add hash to GLM Helper (based on sorted formula?)
 - Filter/select model matrix (e.g. partial column matching, etc.
-- Make mode_stat ignore blanks
-- Check if client can run on own computer, check address of client on server, check if running server from own computer works
 - plotly tests for BDP
 - replace_missing: fix for factors (relevel?)
 - Finish compare_df testing (test with dates, one col date one character, messages, etc.)